 The Mine Geologist must then work closely with the Drill and Blast Engineer to determine the best way to blast the rock in the ore.

-The Surveyors survey the boundary's of the ore lodes by use of equipment that receive coordinates from satellites or underground markings.
+The Surveyors survey the boundary's of the ore lodes by use of equipment that receives coordinates from satellites or underground markings.

 The Mine Geologists work closely with the Mining Engineers so that all ore lodes are mined.
 It is the Mine Geologists task to determine the way the ore lodes are mined by the shovels.
 They often sit in the face shovels with the miners to ensure that only the ore lodes are mined, and that rock that does not contain any economic silver is trucked to a waste dump.